Updated and confirmed working with Gmail in May 2022, but please use sendinblue free tier (300 notification emails per

-We need to configure the camera as the email sender.
-So first we need to create an email account that the camera can use to send the email alert to a ‘receiver’ account.
+Next we need to configure the camera as the email ‘sender’- it will use the Gmail account you configured above to send the email alert to a ‘receiver’ account.
 So the ‘sender’ is the camera and the receiver is the email address(es) that you want to receive the alerts on.
-I recommend the excellent free email GMX service but if you want to use Gmail refer to the next section.
-So create a GMX email account here.
-Then follow the steps below to configure your camera:
+Follow the steps below to configure your camera:

 Step 1: Click on the configuration tab

 Step 3: Choose the email tab

 Step 4: Refer to the screenshot above to fill out this section.
-Enter the login details of the account you created at GMX – this is the sender account.
+Enter the login details of your Gmail account – this is the sender account.
 Enter the ‘receiver’ account details – this is where the email alerts will be received.
 Tick ‘Attached Image’ if you would like snapshots of the motion detected as well.

 Test your settings